 - Students impacted by housing inequities or homelessness

-We will give priority to projects that:
+We also gave priority to projects that:

 - Are focused primarily on student outcomes (as opposed to only adult outcomes)